 OPIOID CRISIS IN NORTH AMERICA

-WHAT CAN WE DO ABOUT THE OPIOID CRISIS IN OUR INDUSTRY?
+WHAT CAN YOU DO ABOUT THE OPIOID CRISIS IN OUR INDUSTRY?

-IT ONLY TAKES 20MINS TO LEARN HOW TO SAVE A LIFE!!
+LEARN HOW TO SAVE A LIFE in 20mins!!

 If you’re a venue, festival, artist, or music industry member, contact us and we will coordinate a time and place to provide this life-saving training to your venue staff, touring staff, musicians, or any other music- related company.